djeada/Linux-Notes/notes/kernel.md

 uname -a
 ```

-## Understanding the Linux Startup Process

-The Linux startup process involves multiple stages, each with a specific function:

-1. **BIOS or UEFI:** The first step in the startup process is handled by the system's BIOS (Basic Input Output System) or UEFI (Unified Extensible Firmware Interface).
-These firmware interfaces test the system's hardware, initialize the hardware components, and then select a boot device (such as a hard drive, a CD/DVD drive, a USB drive, or the network).

-2. **Master Boot Record (MBR) and GRUB:** The selected boot device contains a Master Boot Record (MBR) which is read to load the GRUB (GRand Unified Bootloader).
-GRUB presents a menu for selecting different operating systems or kernel configurations and then loads the selected kernel into memory.

-3. **Initial RAM Disk (initrd or initramfs):** The initial RAM disk is a temporary root file system loaded into memory by the GRUB.
-It contains programs and drivers essential for the kernel to communicate with the hardware until the real root file system can be mounted.

-4. **Systemd:** Once the kernel is loaded, it starts the systemd init system.
-Systemd is responsible for initializing the system and starting all system services.

-5. **Target Units:** After systemd has initialized the system, it activates all enabled target units.
-These high-level units group related services together.

-6. **Default Target:** Finally, systemd starts the default target unit.
-This is typically a graphical user interface (GUI) for desktop environments or a command-line interface (CLI) for server environments.

 ## Working with Kernel Modules

 Kernel modules are pieces of code that can be loaded into or removed from the kernel at runtime, allowing the functionality of the kernel to be extended or modified without rebooting the system.
 This capability is particularly useful when dealing with hardware drivers, filesystem drivers, and system calls.